 Where to grow laburnums

-In its natural habitat of southern and central Europe, laburnum grows on scrubland and hillsides, so it prefers well-drained soil and full sun in the garden.
+In its natural habitat of southern and central Europe, laburnum grows on scrubland and hillsides, so it needs well-drained soil and full sun in the garden.
 It will grow in partial shade, but it will not produce as many flowers.
 Waterlogged soils may kill the plant.

 How to plant laburnums